djlucas/initd/README.md

 ### User-Facing Tools

-- **initctl** - Service control interface compatible with systemd
+- **initctl** - Service control interface compatible with systemd's systemctl (a symlink provided)
-- **journalctl** - Log query wrapper for traditional syslog
+- **journalctl** - Log query wrapper for traditional syslog that mimics some of systemd's journalctl
 - Standard targets (rescue, multi-user, graphical)
-- Drop-in compatibility with existing systemd unit files
+- Drop-in compatibility with existing systemd unit files (will convert on the fly if a systemd service is enabled)

 ## Architecture